Donate Hoodies to Help Homeless Youth

 How to Donate Hoodies

-- Buy hoodies anywhere you like and arrange to drop them off to us on your schedule if you live in the greater Columbus area.
-Our neighbors leave them on our doorstep, but if you don’t know where we live, just email us at support@salteffect.com and we’ll set something up.
+• Buy hoodies anywhere you like OR collect very gently used hoodies and arrange to drop them off to us on your schedule if you live in the greater Columbus area.
+Email us at support@salteffect.com and we’ll set something up.

 A Great Way for Families to Give Back

-We started this hoodie drive in 2020 and hope to see it become an annual holiday tradition to support a local nonprofit focused on kids.
+We started this hoodie drive in 2020 and love that it has become an annual holiday tradition to support a local nonprofit focused on older kids.
 This supports our community, and it also gives families an easy and tangible way to serve.

 Our families have a broad definition of serving.
 That comes from a firm belief that there is no one “right way” to give back.
 How we give back can depend on our time of life, our personality, our family dynamics, our income and so many other factors.